chancehaycock/K2-classifier/README.md

 A Machine Learning classification model for targets observed by NASA's K2 mission.

-The variable star classes used here are RR Lyrae, Eclipsing Binaries (Detatched 7 Semi-detached), Gamma-Dor and Delta Scuti.
+The variable star classes used here are RR Lyrae, Eclipsing Binaries (detached & semi-detached), Gamma-Dor and Delta Scuti.

 Classification model built using self-organising maps and random forests.